scottgriv/GitHub-User-Info/README.md

 - [TypeScript](https://www.typescriptlang.org/) - A programming language developed and maintained by Microsoft.
 It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) - The standard markup language for documents designed to be displayed in a web browser.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - A style sheet language used for describing the presentation of a document written in a markup language such as HTML.
+- [Postman](https://www.postman.com/) - Postman is an API platform for building and using APIs.
+Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

 ## License